Jiahe321/Qt-Data-Visualization-System-of-Water-Quality/README.md

 ## To Write Your Piece of Code
 - Modify the content in your `cpp` and `hpp`.
 Build a layout without slots first.
 - If you want more challenge and complete your page, add more methods to `database.hpp` and `database.cpp`, and connect your charts to those methods (slots) to show the data.
-- (Updated, see next log)You can also change other code in `database.cpp` and `sample.hpp` if you think some values' data type is hard to use.
+- You can also change other code in `database.cpp` and `sample.hpp` if you think some values' data type is hard to use.
 (For example, I store time in db as string but maybe a time stamp is better)

 ## Other Notification
 - Write a log of the thing you have done in this document.